 In both cases, one driving issue was the compatibility of hardware and software.
-Cast in these terms, the story revolves around the much-discussed phenomenon of network externalities leading to technological "lock in" (David and Bunn [3]).
+Cast in these terms, the story revolves around the much-discussed phenomenon of network externalities leading to technological "lock in" (David and Bunn [4]).
 What has not been stressed in the literature, however, is the modular nature of these systems.
 Quite apart from any network externalities, the modularity of stereo and microcomputer systems allowed producers to participate in a system that was better able to blanket the product space - and thereby generate greater consumer demand - than a system of competing prepackaged entities.

 There is perhaps a message in this for the debate over competitiveness and industrial policy: namely, that the definition of the "product" matters.
 As we argued above, vertical integration may have its benefits (or at least relatively few disbenefits) for the production of components fitting into the system.
-This is because subassemblies need to be compatible only with a particular brand of component, as in fig. 5, and a vertically integrated firm may have some advantages in coordinating systemic innovation of the internal subcomponents of the module.
+This is because compatibility within the component is unnecessary, and a vertically integrated firm may have some advantages in coordinating systemic innovation of the internal subcomponents of the module.
 But large size and vertical integration are of little benefit in coordinating across the compatibility boundaries of the larger system.
 Especially in the early stages of development, experimentation is a much more important concern than coordination.
 And rapid trial-and-error learning is one forte of a decentralized network.